 Our Proprietary, Internal Preclinical Programs Targeting Critical Nodes in the DDR Pathways clinical programs from other companies have demonstrated clinical activity or where there is a strong rationale for clinical activity, and where we believe genetics-based approaches are insufficient for patient responder identification.
-Our programs include WEE1 and PKMYT1.
+Our programs include WEE1 and a closely related, undisclosed serine/threonine kinase.
 The field designing drugs that target the DDR pathway is rapidly expanding to include a number of drug candidates in development against targets such as ATR, ATM, DNA-PK, CHK1/2, and WEE1.
-Although several of these candidates have demonstrated anti-tumor activity in the clinic, the ORRs to treatment with these candidates have been relatively low.
+Although several of these candidates have demonstrated antitumor activity in the clinic, the ORRs to treatment with these candidates have been relatively low.
 We believe that our AP3 platform provides us with the opportunity to not only develop OncoSignature tests to improve the response rates of existing drug candidates but can also guide the design and optimization of novel drug candidates as described above.